-- Click Connect SEARAM again to attempt to establish communications. - Check cabling between the computer and Searam. - Verify the correct instrument was selected and the serial port settings were entered correctly in the Configuration Options dialog box. - 4.
-Display Searam status information by clicking Status on the Toolbar.
+- Click Connect again to attempt to establish communications. - Check cabling between the computer and the SEARAM. - Verify the correct instrument was selected and the COM settings were entered correctly in the Configure menu. - 5.
+Display SEARAM status information by clicking Status on the Toolbar.
 The display looks like this: